 The following are some of the most common symptoms of PH:

 While we do not yet know the causes of PH, we do know that it affects people of all ages, races and ethnic backgrounds.
-The World Health Organization has classified five categories of PH based on either common changes in patient's blood vessels and heart function or associated diseases.
-Patients with connective tissue disease, liver disease, HIV disease are at risk for PH.
+There are five categories of PH based on either common changes in patient's blood vessels and heart function or associated diseases.
+Patients with connective tissue disease, liver disease, and HIV disease are at risk for Pulmonary Arterial Hypertension or PAH.
 Likewise, patients with valvular or hypertensive heart disease, or severe lung disease can also develop different forms of PH.
-We have an active research program at the Brigham and Women's Hospital looking into the potential causes of PH.
+We have an active research program at the Brigham and Women's Hospital looking into the causes of all forms of PH.

 At the Brigham and Women's Hospital a team of clinicians who collaborate to treat each patient's pulmonary hypertension and associated medical conditions cares for patients.
 We are experienced in treating all forms of pulmonary hypertension.
 Numerous treatment options for pulmonary hypertension are available, depending on the type of pulmonary hypertension.

 Treatment for PH can lower patients' pulmonary pressure, reduce symptoms, increase exercise tolerance, and prolong life expectancy.
 Treatments for pulmonary arterial hypertension range from medications to transplant surgery.
 Our researchers are also studying new treatments for PAH all the time.